 Due to its layout, the pot core is usually a more high-priced core compared to different formats of a analogous size.
 Pot cores for substantial power purposes are not easily accessible.

-are likewise comparable to pot cores, however are fashioned to curtail pcb area, supplying a minimum of a 40% reductions in installation space.
+RM cores are similar to pot cores, however are fashioned to curtail pcb area, supplying a minimum of a 40% reductions in installation space.

 Printed circuit or plain bobbins are obtainable.
 Straightforward 1 unit clamps enable hassle-free construction.
 Lower outline is achievable.